The Best Times To Visit Glacier National Park, Montana

 When Is the Best Time to Visit Glacier National Park?

 For those who want to escape the crowds, visiting in late September is the sweet spot.
-Some of the typical restaurants and attractions may be closed, but most of the park is still accessible and the crowds are cut in half just as the fall colors are starting to come alive.
+Some of the typical restaurants and attractions may be closed after Labor Day, but most of the park is still accessible and the crowds are nearly cut in half just as the fall colors are starting to come alive.

 For those who prefer to maximize their time with the top activities and things to do in Glacier, July and August are the best months if you want a little bit of everything like rafting, horseback riding, fly fishing, hiking, and tons of local rentals and tours.